 The life settlement company brings these parties together and manages a cohesive life settlement process.
 Normally, the first steps for the life settlement company are to prequalify and then underwrite your policy.
 Next, your life settlement company presents the policy to brokers, which frees you up from managing the details and allows the broker to focus on negotiating the highest price for your life insurance asset.
 Finally, the life settlement company reviews the offers with you and guides you through the closing process.

-Top life settlement companies
+Top life settlement companies of 2022

 As you look for potential life settlement partners, it can be unclear if a particular company is a broker, provider, or life settlement company.
 But it’s critical to differentiate these roles.
 Brokers and providers, for example, have very different motivations.
 A broker wants to get the highest price possible which is why they’ll seek multiple offers.
 On the other hand, providers want to get you the lowest price possible (they want to buy your policy for the lowest amount to increase their return on your policy).
 It’s also useful to know which brokers are actually subsidiaries of providers.
 That could influence how much marketing and attention your life insurance will receive, which ultimately affects your net sales proceeds.